eagle840/killercoda-labs/weaviate/step2.md

 ```
 class_obj = {
     "class": "Question",
-    "vectorizer": "text2vec-openai",  # If set to "none" you must always provide vectors yourself.
+    "vectorizer": "text2vec-contextionary",  # If set to "none" you must always provide vectors yourself.
 Could be any other "text2vec-*" also.
     "moduleConfig": {
-        "text2vec-openai": {},
-        "generative-openai": {}  # Ensure the `generative-openai` module is used for generative queries
+        "text2vec-contextionary": {}
     }
 }